ssb5018/motif-generation-tool/README.md

                 'noKeyInPayload': [15, 20, 35, 40, 45]
                 }
 ```

+To view the results in form of a heatmap, run the dataExtract() function inside of the hyperparameter_tuning.py file.
+The results of the first and second round of hyperparamter tuning can be found inside of the figures folder (motif_generation_tool/hyperparameters/figures).

 ### Tests

 To run the tests, first go to the root directory.